opendr-eu/opendr/docs/reference/semantic-segmentation.md

   ```

 * **Inference example on a single test image using a pretrained model.**
-  Inference can be run with the trained model after running self.optimize.
   ```python
   import cv2
   from opendr.perception.semantic_segmentation import BisenetLearner